Habatakurikei/llmmaster/README.md

 ### Set API keys for your environment in advance

 Set up your API keys as environment variables.
-Note that you do not have to set all of the API keys.
+Note that you do not have to set all of the API keys as shown below.
 You can set only the ones that you need.

 **Important**: changed `GEMINI_API_KEY` to `GOOGLE_API_KEY` since ver.
 0.1.4.